 What I should have said.

 She was not the only person to approach me in this manner.
 In retrospect I wish I had hugged every one of them and told them not to be nervous.
-That I had gone back to my room to have a panic attack at one point during the conference because it is amazing, but also incredibly overstimulating and overwhelming.
-We were in the same boat.
+That I had gone back to my room to have a panic attack at one point during the conference because I was so overwhelmed.

 That the success they saw was only one part of the picture, and that I was sorry if I had become so opaque that I was presenting a social media dream life.